alissonsleal/Reddit-API-to-JSON/README.md

 ## Description

-Make a simple JSON file from the Reddit API without any OAuth parameters.
-Limited to 25 Reddit Posts at a time.
+Make a simple JSON file from the Reddit API without the need of any OAuth parameter.
+It is limited to 25 Reddit Posts at a time.

 [Back To The Top](#Reddit-API-to-JSON)